proxmox/proxmox-backup/docs/tape-backup.rst

  └─────────┴────────────────────────────────┘

 ..
-NOTE:: The ``changer-drivenum`` value 0 is not stored in the configuration, because that is the default.
+NOTE:: The ``changer-drivenum`` value 0 is not stored in the configuration, because it is the default.

 To list all configured drives use: